-Again, it varies by state but ours was able to be over the phone with a judge who asked us very simple questions (all requiring just a yes or no answer) and then she granted us as our sons official parents forever and ever!
+Again, state laws on adoption vary by state but ours was able to be over the phone with a judge who asked us very simple questions (all requiring just a yes or no answer) and then she granted us as our sons official parents forever and ever!

 Every moment of waiting.
 Every struggle.
 Every obstacle.
 Every single thing was worth it and all had to happen the exact way it did in order for our son to be OURS and I wouldn’t change a thing!

 I hope this post helps hopeful adoptive parents to have a clear understanding of the timeline of adoption and what to expect at each step in the process.
 You can read the full journey to our son through domestic adoption here.
 I also created an entire page with all of the blog posts related to our adoption journey and the information I learned in the process (including our domestic adoption timeline here! 🙂